isaac-chung/isaac-chung.github.io/blog/2025-03-09-mmteb/index.md

 ## What are the key takeaways from MMTEB?

-**Performance Varies Widely Across Languages** – MMTEB highlights that models like `e5-large-v2` and `all-mpnet-base` perform well in English but see sharp performance drops in low-resource languages.
+**Performance Varies Widely Across Languages** – MMTEB highlights that models like `all-MiniLM-L6` and `all-mpnet-base` perform well in English but see sharp performance drops in low-resource languages.
 Some models even fail completely on certain languages, revealing critical gaps in multilingual generalization.

 **Generalization is a Challenge** – MMTEB introduces new task types like long-document retrieval and instruction following, where many leading models struggle.
 E.g. embedding models trained primarily on short text often fail to retrieve relevant long documents, demonstrating their limited adaptability to new task formats.

 **Bigger Isn’t Always Better** – The `multilingual-e5-large-instruct` model outperforms Mistral-based models in several benchmarks like MTEB(Europe), despite the latter being a larger model.
 This suggests that _smaller, well-optimized multilingual models can generalize better across languages_ than larger models that are not explicitly fine-tuned for diverse multilingual tasks.

-The bottom line is that: as our world becomes more connected, ML systems should be expected to maintain performance when the language is no longer English.
-MMTEB aims to provide a way for anyone to evaluate embeddings on more diverse tasks from a wider range of languages, while limiting the compute resources required.
+Here is the bottom line: As the world becomes more connected, ML systems must perform across languages, not just English.
+However, most languages are "left-behinds" with limited online presence and resources, creating a ["low-resource double bind"](https://aclanthology.org/2021.findings-emnlp.282/).
+To address this, MMTEB aims to make it easier to evaluate embeddings on diverse languages while minimizing computational resources, and help bridge the gap for low-resource communities, a challenge highlighted by [Ivan Vulic's ECIR 2022 keynote](https://sites.google.com/site/ivanvulic/).

-So what does it mean for you?
+## So what does it mean for you?

 _**For practitioners:**_ This shifts how we should think about embedding models.
 Instead of defaulting to the latest or most hyped model, it’s now possible to select embeddings based on real, task-specific performance.
 If you're building a semantic search system, MMTEB provides insights into which models excel at retrieval and reranking.
 If you’re working with multilingual data, you can see which embeddings actually handle cross-lingual retrieval.
 This kind of benchmarking isn’t just useful — it’s essential for making informed choices in production AI systems.